 Location & Transportation

 The hotel is located in at the corner of State Street and 200 South, in close proximity to Temple Square and museums including the Leonardo, Clark Planetarium and Discovery Gateway Children’s Museum.
 Countless restaurants and bars are within walking distance.
+To learn more about the city’s accessible attractions, check out this list of 11 wheelchair accessible things to do in Salt Lake City.

 Salt Lake City is easy to explore using public transportation, and the hotel is well positioned on the transit network.
 City buses stop right in front of the hotel, traveling in all directions from State Street and 200 South.
 The nearest light rail station is less than two blocks away, with other stations and lines accessible nearby.
 The Green Line train to/from Salt Lake City International Airport stops at the Gallivan Plaza Station, which is the one closest to the hotel.